-While the sight of corn on the cob may bring barbecues – and butter – to most people’s minds, there are some exciting things happening with the starchy golden seeds in the world of spirits.
+Corn on the cob may bring barbecues – and butter – to most people’s minds, but there are some exciting things happening with the starchy golden seeds in the world of spirits.
 In summer 2020, two corn-based spirits arrived on British shores from Mexico: Abasolo whisky and Nixta Licor de Elote liqueur.
-Made using Mexican cacahuazintle corn, these liquids express aromas and flavours that transport you to the maize-rich hills of Jilotepec de Molina Enríquez, which surround Abasolo’s distillery just north of Mexico City.
+Made using Mexican cacahuazintle corn, these drinks express flavours and aromas that transport you to the hills of Jilotepec de Molina Enríquez, where fields filled with maize happen to surround Abasolo’s distillery just north of Mexico City.

 Using corn is a clever move for distillers.
 Of all the grains used for spirits, it carries the biggest yield, so producers can maximise the amount of alcohol from any given harvest.
 But its use is nothing new: bourbon whiskeys must legally use at least 51% corn in their mash bill while Irish whiskey is also known for its high corn content.

-Indeed, corn is creeping up in the percentage scale across more spirits categories – although whiskey is still at the fore of the trend.
-“I think corn whiskey has seen a slight rise in popularity due to more consumers looking deeper into the American whiskey category,” says Benji Purslow, European brand educator at Heaven Hill distillery, who adds that corn whiskey “is essentially the predecessor to bourbon”.
+Indeed, the use of corn is creeping up across more spirits categories – although whiskey is still at the forefront of the trend.
+‘I think corn whiskey has seen a slight rise in popularity due to more consumers looking deeper into the American whiskey category,’ says Benji Purslow, European brand educator at Heaven Hill distillery, who adds that corn whiskey ‘is essentially the predecessor to bourbon’.

 5 corn-based spirits to try